Humansdorp

-Humansdorp is a small town and surrounding district in the Eastern Cape of South Africa, with a population of around 29,000 during the census of 2011.
+Humansdorp is a town in the Eastern Cape of South Africa, with a population of around 29,000 as of the 2011 Census.
 It is part of the Kouga Local Municipality of the Sarah Baartman District.

+History

 The town is the centre of the district's light industry and farming.
 Humansdorp was founded in 1849, and was named after Johannes Jurie Human and Matthys Gerhardus Human, who were joint founders of the Dutch Reformed Church congregation there.
 The town's residential streets are lined with trees that were planted before the First World War by then-mayor Ambrose Saffery.

-The Apple Express passes through Humansdorp.
+The Apple Express, part of the Avontuur Railway, passed through Humansdorp.